Talking Fingers Magazine

 The credit for the name ‘Talking Fingers’ goes to Anudeep Kandula and Tarun Paul Mathew.
 Talking Fingers books feature voices of Indian non-speaking autistics and ushered in a new era in the AAC revolution in India.
 Both volumes of the Talking Fingers books are available on Amazon stores worldwide.

 Turn a school library into a home for empathy.
 Start a story of friendship today!
-Donate ❤️
+Donate A Storybooks Kit ❤️